AK2640/MRADAKChessEngine/README.md

 As mentioned earlier, there were many failed revisions of this project.
 The code for each failed file is included in a seperate folder to show our work.

+# Tuning

+Given the computational power that stockfish requires, tuning the engine may be neccessary to allow it to run optimally.

+To change the amount of CPU Cores and quantity of RAM the engine uses, insert the following command in game.py:

+      stockfish.update_engine_parameters({"Hash": 2048, "Threads": 3})

+The Hash parameter updates the amount of RAM the engine uses, and must be a power of 2.
+The threads count can be modified depending on your machine specifications, however you should not exceed the number of cores your CPU has.